syncfusion-content/javascript-docs/js/api/ejGantt.md

 {:#members:scheduleenddate}

-Specifies end date of the gantt schedule.
+Specifies end date of the Gantt schedule.
 By default, end date will be rounded to its next Saturday.

 #### Default Value: